Merging by Matching Models in Task Parameter Subspaces: Related Work

 \subsection{Additional Applications of Model Merging}

 Recently, many works have focused on merging models for different use cases.
 This includes merging models for intermediate task-training \citep{choshen2022fusing, gueta2023knowledge}, generalizing better to out-of-distribution shifts \citep{wortsman2022robust, wortsman2022model, rame2022recycling}, and combining modality-specific models into a multimodal model \citep{sung2023empirical}.
+Concurrently, other works have focused on inaccuracies in model merging stemming from gradient mismatches in different models, and use these insights to connect diagonal Fisher merging and Task Arithmetic \citep{daheim2023model}.